willowec/lightwand/docs/notebook.md

 2. Instead of calculating position in 3D space, only measure distance from origin as a magnitude.
 In this way, gravity could be subtracted from the acceleration as a scalar to eliminate it from the equation.
 This may even be more useful for our purposes, as it simplifies the user experience greatly.

 it would be prudent to try both.

+## 2024/02/22

+Both versions of the software have been attempted now, and while not bothering with 3D space proved to be closer to a reasonable result, it is still wildly innacurate and off-base.
+Perhaps it would be better to use the accelerometer simply to detect when the wand is being moved, and wether it is being moved left or right, and then display the text at a hard-coded speed.
+That seems to be what most Persistance of Vision wands do, anyway.